-Table ES-1FMPA ARP Summer 2013 Capacity Resources
+Table ES-1 FMPA ARP Summer 2014 Capacity Resources

-Based on the ARP's 2013 Load Forecast, the ARP is expected to be able to meet its generation capacity requirements with existing resources through 2022.
-The projected peak native ARP summer load for 2013 is 1,264 MW and is forecast to increase to 1,381 MW in 2022.
-At this time, FMPA is planning to meet the ARP's need for additional generation capacity in 2023 through a power purchase, or unit participation agreement from a supplier to be determined.
+Based on the ARP's 2014 Load Forecast, the ARP is expected to be able to meet its generation capacity requirements with existing resources through 2023.
+The projected peak native ARP summer load for 2014 is 1,189 MW and is forecast to increase to 1,345 MW in 2023.
+At this time, FMPA has sufficient resources to maintain 18% reserves through 2023.
 FMPA will continue to evaluate and develop sufficient and cost-effective resource alternatives for the ARP through its integrated resource planning process.

 In 2010, FMPA, on behalf of the ARP, responded to a Request for Proposals from the City of Quincy for providing full-requirements capacity and energy beyond Quincy's entitlement in a Southeastern Power Administration (SEPA) Project.
 The ARP was awarded the Quincy contract for the term of January 1, 2011 through December 31, 2015.
-The ARP is expecting to provide a peak requirement of 26 MW to Quincy above its SEPA entitlement during the summer of 2013.
-The sale to Quincy increases the projected ARP load to 1,290 MW for the summer of 2013.
+The ARP is expecting to provide a peak requirement of 26 MW to Quincy above its SEPA entitlement during the summer of 2014.
+The sale to Quincy increases the projected ARP load to 1,215 MW for the summer of 2014.

 FMPA is actively involved in planning and developing new renewable energy resources and demand side resource opportunities consistent with, and in consideration of the planning requirements of the State of Florida and the Public Utility Regulatory Policies Act (PURPA).
 Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse, and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
 In December 2009, the ARP commissioned its first solar photovoltaic system, a jointly-owned 30 kW DC system located in Key West, FL.
-In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program, and several ARP-Participants are independently piloting Demand Side Management programs aimed at reducing their loads during peak energy usage periods.
+In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program.

-A location map of the ARP Participants and FMPA's power resources as of December 31, 2012 is shown in Figure ES-1.
+A location map of the ARP Participants and FMPA's power resources as of December 31, 2013 is shown in Figure ES-1.